On A Scale From 1 to 5: Quantifying Hallucination in Faithfulness Evaluation: Conclusion

 \section{Conclusion}

-We proposed a rubrics-based template to use LLMs to score faithfulness in NLG.
+We proposed a rubric-based template to use LLMs to score faithfulness in NLG.
 We evaluated 5 popular LLMs on 4 travel-domain indutry dataset.
-The results indicate that in a zero-shot setting LLMs, e.g. GPT-4, outperforms NLI models, e.g. HHEM, on capturing both intrinsic and extrinsic hallucinations.
-HHEM model with fine-tuning on synthetic data can outperform LLMs in domain specific evaluation given carefully crafted training data.
-Lastly, we introduced a heuristic to quantify faithfulness score by hallucination percentage, which helps visualize the sensitivity when developing faithfulness evaluation models.
-Our future work include exploring the score association between different LLMs from the same family and tuning the rubrics to adjust the scoring sensitivity.
+The results indicate that in a zero-shot setting LLMs, e.g. GPT-4, outperform NLI models, e.g. HHEM, on capturing both intrinsic and extrinsic hallucinations.
+HHEM model with fine-tuning on synthetic data can outperform LLMs in domain-specific evaluation given carefully crafted training data.
+Lastly, we introduced a heuristic to quantify the faithfulness score over degrees of hallucination percentage, which helps to visualize the model's sensitivity.
+Our future work includes exploring the score association between different LLMs of the same family and tuning the rubrics to adjust the scoring sensitivity.